-Guidance and manufacturer's declaration - electromagnetic immunity an environment.
-Immunity test IEC 60601 test level Compliance level Electromagnetic environment - guidance Portable and mobile RF communications equipment should be used no closer to any part of the TotalAlert Embedded control system, including cables, than the recommended separation distance calculated from the equation applicable to the frequency of the transmitter.
-Recommended separation distance $d = 1,2\sqrt{P}$ Conducted RF $d = 1,2\sqrt{P}$ 80 MHz to 800 MHz IEC 61000-4-6 $d = 2,3\sqrt{P}$ 800 MHz to 2,5 GHz where P is the maximum output power rating of the transmitter in watts (W) according to the transmitter manufacturer and d is the recommended separation distance in metres (m).
-Radiated RF IEC 61000-4-3 3 V/m 80 MHz to 2,5 GHz 3 V/m Field strengths from fixed RF transmitters, as determined by an electromagnetic site survey, a should be less than the compliance level in each frequency range.
-Interference may occur in the vicinity of equipment marked with the following symbol:
+Guidance and manufacturer's declaration - electromagnetic immunity customer or the use er of the TotalAlert 360 ) control system should assure that it is used in such an environment.
+Immunity test IEC 60601 test level Compliance level Electromagnetic environment - guidance Portable and mobile RF communications equipment should be used no closer to any part of the TotalAlert 360 control system, including cables, than the recommended separation distance calculated from the equation applicable to the frequency of the transmitter.
+Recommended separation distance $d=1,2\sqrt{P}$ Conducted RF 3 Vrms 3 Vrms $d = 1,2\sqrt{P}$ 80 MHz to 800 MHz IEC 61000-4-6 150 kHz to 80 MHz $d = 2,3\sqrt{P}$ 800 MHz to 2,5 GHz where $P$ is the maximum output power rating of the transmitter in watts (W) according to the transmitter manufacturer and $d$ is the recommended separation distance in metres (m).
+Radiated RF IEC 61000-4-3 3 V/m 80 MHz to 2,5 GHz 3 V/m Field strengths from fixed RF transmitters, as determined by an electromagnetic site survey, a should be less than the compliance level in each frequency range. b Interference may occur in the vicinity of equipment marked with the following symbol: $((\bullet))$

-The TotalAlert Embedded control system is intended for use in the electromagnetic environment specified below.
-The customer or the user of the TotalAlert Embedded control system should assure that it is used in such an environment.
+The TotalAlert 360 control system is intended for use in the electromagnetic environment specified below.
+The customer or the user of the TotalAlert 360 control system should assure that it is used in such an environment.